 Sector-agnostic Climate adaptation criteria for all applicable activities [Significant Contribution criteria]

-The EU Taxonomy for climate adaptation is sector and activity agnostic, summarized as “Economic activities must implement solutions to reduce physical climate risks that are material to that activity; requiring climate risk assessment and ongoing monitoring, and favour nature-based solutions”.
+The approach from the EU Taxonomy for climate adaptation can be considered as sector and activity agnostic, summarized as “Economic activities must implement solutions to reduce physical climate risks that are material to that activity; requiring climate risk assessment and ongoing monitoring, and favour nature-based solutions”.
 Detailed criteria listed below.
 Compliance with all criteria is required:

 The economic activity has implemented physical and non-physical solutions (‘adaptation solutions’) that substantially reduce the most important physical climate risks that are material to that activity.